Eigenstate/dabble/README.md

     --z-buffer-dist 10.0

+You can also manually set the total Z dimension of the final system:

+    --absolute-z 100.0

 *"I want a much larger area of membrane around the protein"*

 You can specify the buffer distance around the protein that must consist of lipids.
+This buffer determines the distance between the protein and the edge of the box on each side.
-The default is 20.0 A, which errs on the small side.
+The default is 17.5 A.

-    --membrane-buffer-dist 30.0
+    --membrane-buffer-dist 20.0

 Alternatively, you could specify the desired X and/or Y dimension of the final system:

     --absolute-x 20.0
     --absolute-y 25.0

-*"I want a square system, but my lipid is a rectangle"*
+*"I want a square system, but my lipid patch is a rectangle"*

 Dabble now treats the X and Y dimensions of the protein separately.
 This results in large decreases in the number of atoms in the dabbled system, especially for